malach-it/boruta-server/README.md

 | `BORUTA_GATEWAY_SIDECAR_PORT`      | The port where boruta microgateway will be exposed on. |
 | `BORUTA_GATEWAY_CONFIGURATION_PATH`| The path containing the gateway static configuration. |

+## Code of Conduct

+This product community follows the code of conduct available [here](https://io.malach.it/code-of-conduct.html)

 ## License

 This code is released under the [Apache 2.0](LICENSE.md) license.